 Creative Writing - Liberal Arts Diploma

-Whether you are interested in taking individual courses or pursuing a creative writing diploma/degree, Selkirk College welcomes you.
+Whether you are interested in taking individual courses or pursuing a creative writing diploma/degree, we welcome you.
 Join the program’s core faculty, as well as guest speakers and visiting writers who will take you on an exciting journey designed to immerse you in creative processes and help you find your voice.

 What defines our creative writing program is a community of writers composed of small class sizes and intimate workshops.
 Gain confidence in communicating your ideas in a truly magical setting.
-Imagine sitting by the confluence of the Kootenay and Columbia Rivers to draft a poem, or walking along the Castlegar campus trails - a significant gathering place for Indigenous peoples - to conjure the final scene in your short story.
-In Nelson, classes are held at the Tenth Street campus, also home to Selkirk’s renowned Digital Arts and Music programs.
+Imagine sitting by the confluence of the Kootenay and Columbia Rivers to draft a poem or walking along the Castlegar campus trails—a significant gathering place for Indigenous Peoples—to conjure the final scene in your short story.
+In Nelson, classes are held at the Tenth Street Campus, also home to Selkirk College’s renowned Digital Arts and Music programs.

 Situated in one of the most beautiful regions on earth, Selkirk College offers a safe, peaceful and vibrant sense of place for writers to explore their imaginations in fiction, non-fiction, poetry and drama.
 Our creative writing classes are fully transferable to universities across Canada.